Collaborative Document Editing with Multiple Users and AI Agents: Results

 Another rationale is \emphresult{controlled customisation and representing a specific user}.
 As \p{1}{2} said: \pquote{AI may not always match individual writing styles or preferences.} Related, \p{2}{7} wanted to ensure own agents stay as defined: \pquote{I would not like [others to edit it] directly if I'm not seeing this, and then I [...] come to my agent and he's not, like, the same.} \p{1}{8}, \p{2}{10}, \p{1}{11}, and \p{1}{12} expressed similar sentiments and \p{1}{10} framed it in terms of identity: \pquote{I considered his agents to be him.
 Kinda. [...]
 When I used the AI, I was still, like, this is still me.} Even group 14, who stated to see agents as shared, envisioned explicit ownership controls: \pquote{Something to consider is that you have some form of rights or access by the owner} (\p{2}{14}) and their partner \p{1}{14} added that \pquote{each of us have our own parts in the text and we want to keep our style.} Group 12 also envisioned such controls.

-Finally, \emphresult{workflows} were another reason for creating agents individually.
-As \p{2}{11} said: \pquote{I have certain ways of organising myself [...] so therefore I think it would be [better] for my workflow.} Group 12 expressed a similar view, group 4 decided upfront to split the work, group 13 worked sequentially on their task, and group 1 described they explored the new features individually.
+Finally, \emphresult{workflows} that teams approached the study with were another reason.
+As \p{2}{11} said: \pquote{I have certain ways of organising myself [...] so therefore I think it would be [better] for my workflow.} Group 12 expressed a similar view and group 1 described they explored the new features individually.

 In summary, we found that people stayed away from iterating on the profiles of agents not created by themselves.